In Excel 2010, the VARP function has been replaced by the VAR.P, which has improved accuracy.

-Where the number arguments provide a minimum of 2 numerical values to the function.
-You can enter up to 254 number arguments to the Varp function in Excel 2007 or Excel 2010, but you can only enter up to 30 number arguments in Excel 2003.
+Where the number arguments are values or arrays of values that provide a minimum of 2 numeric values to the function.
+You can enter up to 254 number arguments to the Varp function in current versions of Excel (Excel 2007 and later.
+However, you can only enter up to 30 number arguments in Excel 2003.

 Note that the Varp function is used when calculating the variance of an entire population.
-If your data is just a sample of the population (eg. if your data set records the individual heights of a sample of UK males), you need to use the Excel Var or the Excel Var.S function.
+If your data is just a sample of the population (e.g. if your data set records the individual heights of a sample of UK males), you should use the Excel Var or the Excel Var.S function.

 A company keeps a record of its monthly sales figures, over the last three years.
-These are stored in cells B3 - B14, D3 - D14 and F3 - F14 of the example spreadsheet on the right.
+These are stored in cells B3-B14, D3-D14 and F3-F14 of the above example spreadsheet on the right.

 As shown in cell H3, the variance for the 3 years of sales figures is 6,170,524.69.